HubertRyanOfficial/Authentication-W-React-Js/README.md

 # Authentication W/ReactJs

-In this project you will have a authentication, you can connect using auth with standard email and password, simulating a user login to be able to show your data like e-mail, full name and random motivational phrases, and you can change your profile picture for your account.
-Everything with Firebase Auth, Firestore and Storage.
+In this project you will have a simple **authentication**, you can connect using auth with standard email and password, simulating a user login to be able to show your data like e-mail, full name and random motivational phrases, and you can change your profile picture for your account.
+Everything with Firebase Auth, Firestore and Storage. **by Hubert Ryan!**

+## About

+With React Js, using the React Router Dom to send to others pages, navigating to other pages of the application and checking the user's status, whether connected or not.

+The project depends on a google config of Firebase Auth Config Web, this configuration comes in the creation of a Firebase project, you can acquire it, below I will explain where to put this data for Firebase to know in which database the application is connected.

+This layout design was completely developed from scratch to be a realistic and original application for anyone who is going to clone and use it.